kletobias/p2022/_projects/datacamp-concrete-regression-challenge.md

 The first part of the question is answered using `.groupby`, a powerful pandas data grouping method.
-We only select the columns mentioned in the first part of the question, that is columns `age` and `strength`.
+We only select the columns mentioned in the first part of the question that is columns `age` and `strength`.
 We group by age, which automatically sorts the `DataFrameGroupBy` object by the keys of the column we grouped by.
 Conveniently, the first five rows are the durations we are supposed to compute